WORKSHOPS

 £36

-More Workshops coming up in June - Join our mailing list for exclusive discounts and be the first to know!
+More Workshops coming up in July - Join our mailing list for exclusive discounts and be the first to know!

 FAQ 1) How does payment work?
 Once you fill out the form, we will review your booking and send you an invoice with the workshops you’ve requested.
 Payment must be made within the timeframe given, otherwise your place may be released to someone else.
 2) Is there material to prepare?
 Yes.
 About 5–6 days before your workshop date, you’ll receive material to prepare.
 3) What is your refund policy?
 Please refer to our refund policy specific to our workshops via our terms and conditions page.
 4) Who are the workshops for?
 Our workshops are designed for professional actors, recent graduates, and actors actively working towards building their careers.
 They are open to anyone from any background.
 5) Do I need an agent or Spotlight to attend?
 No. Our workshops are open to all actors, whether you’re represented or self-submitting.
 6) Can I book more than one workshop?
 Yes, absolutely.
 You can book as many as you’d like, subject to availability.
 7) How many people are in each workshop?
 We keep numbers small to ensure everyone gets proper time, attention, and feedback.
 Usually between 10–14 participants, depending on the facilitator.
 8) Will I get 1-to-1 time with the facilitator?
 Yes.
 All participants work directly with the facilitator in the workshop.
 Time is shared across the group, but you’ll get tailored feedback on your work.
 11) Will I be considered for castings by attending?
 While our workshops are a brilliant opportunity to meet industry professionals, they are not auditions.
 They’re focused on training and networking — however, you never know what doors might open.
 12) Do you provide travel or accommodation support?
 Travel and accommodation are not included, so please factor that in when booking.